 When you come to church, you will find

-SPACE TO PRAY.
+SPACE TO REFLECT.
 Our services include hymns, prayers, and time for silence, as well as Communion and sermons that connect our Scriptures to our lives.
 Each part offers a different part of an emotional life to reflect on.

 SPACE TO BE YOURSELF.
 Worshipers come from many different places, backgrounds, and perspectives.
 As you will see, we are black and white, women and men, young and old, liberal and conservative, gay and straight, single and married, from all parts of Westchester.

 SPACE TO MAKE CONNECTIONS.
 Whether it's your first time or your thousandth, there's always an opportunity to get better connected with God and one another.
 Join us at coffee hour or say hello to our clergy and ushers on your way out.
-We look forward to meeting you.

 What are the services like?